Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Experiments

 \subsection{Comparison of Efficiency Gains with Loss Clipping}

 Our adaptation of the loss-bounding approach outperforms prior LTT approaches \citep{fastyetsafe, calm} by increasing efficiency gains while preserving the same risk control assurances.
-At all $\epsilon$ levels, our efficiency gains -- the number of layers of computation we save by applying our approach -- are strictly greater than when using clipped risk (Fig. \ref{fig:eff-gains-all}), and are often significantly greater.
-For example, controlling the prediction gap risk with our approach at $\epsilon=0.05$ results in an average of $53\%$ less layers evaluated over all datasets and models compared to loss-clipping, while still satisfying the same rigorous risk control guarantees.
-Though not a primary goal of our work, it is a notable side benefit of our approach.
+At all $\epsilon$ levels, our efficiency gains -- the number of layers of computation we save by applying our approach -- are strictly greater than when using clipped risk (Fig. \ref{fig:eff-gains-all} \& \ref{fig:calm-results-eff-gains}), and are often significantly greater.
+For example, controlling the prediction gap risk with our approach at $\epsilon=0.05$ on our in-context learning tasks results in an average of $53\%$ fewer layers evaluated over all datasets and models compared to loss-clipping.
+We achieve even more significant efficiency gains on the open-ended question answering experiments; on SQuAD v2.0, we evaluate up to $81.8\%$ fewer layers.
+Though not a primary goal of our work, it is a notable benefit of our approach.